-Mark-and-Sweep was the first garbage collector, devised by John McCarthy in the 60s (Mc-Carthy 1960).
+Mark-and-Sweep was the first garbage collector, devised by John McCarthy in the 60s (McCarthy 1960).
 The collector marks all the reachable objects starting from the root-set.
-The rootset is composed of objects directly accessible by the mutator, like stack-frames, global variables and registers.
+The root-set is composed of objects directly accessible by the mutator, like stack-frames, global variables and registers.
 After the marking phase, the unmarked objects are garbage and so they are collected ("sweeped").
 The sweep phase proceeds through free lists that notify the mutator of the free memory slot.
 The algorithm is still used today, although tuned to work with the most recent architectures and systems.
 In its infant form, the mark-and-sweep collector has high overhead for very large heaps.
+Overhead is defined as the percentage of the overall time spent with garbage collection.